 Bixby stands out for its integrations with Samsung devices and ability to learn and adapt to user preferences, offering a personalized and assistant experience.
 However, Bixby’s usefulness is limited to the Samsung ecosystem only.

-5. Google Assistant: A great free voice assistant
+5. Gemini: A great free voice assistant

 Score: 8.5/10